$K(1)$-local $K$-theory of Azumaya algebras: Introduction

 \subsection{Acknowledgements}

 I wish to thank Ben Antieau for helfpul comments and feedback about this work, as well as for letting me include some of his calculations in \Cref{ex:quaternion}.
-I'm also grateful to Tom Bachmann, Robert Burklund, Shachar Carmeli\footnote{Who should also be thanked for the inspiration behind much of this work.}, Dustin Clausen, Elden Elmanto, Marc Hoyois, Shai Keidar, Achim Krause, Vova Sosnilo, Sebastian Wolf and Mura Yakerson for interesting discussions related to the subject matter.
+I'm also grateful to Tom Bachmann, Tess Bouis, Robert Burklund, Shachar Carmeli\footnote{Who should also be thanked for the inspiration behind much of this work.}, Elden Elmanto, Eugen Hellmann, Marc Hoyois, Shai Keidar, Achim Krause, Vova Sosnilo, Sebastian Wolf and Mura Yakerson for interesting discussions related to the subject matter.
+Special thanks to Dustin Clausen and Akhil Mathew for suggesting \Cref{cor:perfectoid}, and particularly to Akhil Mathew for allowing me to include his proof.

 As for the companion paper, this work arose after an inspiring talk given by Tabuada in the conference ``Recent developments in algebraic $K$-theory'' organized at the University of Warwick, and I am grateful to the organizers, Rudradip Biswas and Marco Schlichting, for putting together this event.